 BBC content is popular all over the world.
-However, the state broadcaster is funded by the UK taxpayer.
+However, the state broadcaster is funded by the UK taxpayers.
 As a result, people outside the country can only enjoy a handful of programs that air internationally.

 That means iPlayer, the BBC’s content library and streaming platform, is only available to residents of the UK who pay for a TV license.